PanuvitPNV/room-booking-api/README.md

 ## Known Issues and Limitations

+> [!IMPORTANT]
-> ⚠️ **IMPORTANT**: This project is primarily for educational and demonstration purposes.
+> This project is primarily for educational and demonstration purposes.

 - Some features may be partially implemented or contain bugs
 - Error handling may not be comprehensive in all scenarios